Watford Gap: Focal point

 Watford Gap is a low point through a range of hills providing an easy route between the South Eastern and Midland areas of England.
 It is near the small village of Watford, Northamptonshire.
 The gap is 3.5 mi north-east of Daventry and 2 mi west of Long Buckby.
 In the era of Roman Britain, the Watling Street Roman road used the gap.
-The road here forms the A5, which for national journeys has been superseded by the M1 motorway which also passes through this gap.
+The road here forms the A5, which for national journeys has generally been superseded by the M1 motorway which also passes through this gap.

 Later the road was joined by the Leicester Line of the Grand Union Canal, which passes through the Watford Locks just to the north of the gap.

 The historical geographic importance of the area led to many modern communication routes passing through this narrow gap: the coming of the railways brought the London and Birmingham Railway, now known as the West Coast Main Line; the most recent addition, in 1959, was the M1, Britain's first inter-urban motorway, bringing with it Watford Gap services, the first motorway service station.